The Melanated Nation

 Fall in love with your skin and it’s hue!
 No matter if it’s high yellow, red-bone, golden honey, caramel-coated, mahogany dream, or dark sensual chocolate, your skin is color is gorgeous!

-There are people and entities that seek to destroy, cause self hate and mentally break the beautifully melanated people of this planet; don’t let them win.
+There are people and entities that seek to destroy, cause self hate and mentally break the beautifully melanated people of this planet.
+Don’t let them win.
+Language matters.
 Fill your universe with positivity, love and light.

-And never forget that your skin is brown because you are coated with one of our planet’s most valued & expensive resources, melanin.
-Remind yourselves of this daily…
+And never forget that your skin is brown because you are coated with one of our planet’s most valued & expensive resource, melanin.
+Remind yourselves of this daily.

 However, if you prefer to continue referring to yourself as Black this is ok too.
 Just be aware of this categorization and its sole purpose to curse you, mock you and associate you with ugly negative things.